Rehab Centers Santa Rosa, NM

 New Mexico Behavioral Health Institute Community Based Services

-New Mexico Behavioral Health Institute Community Based Services is a residential treatment center in Santa Rosa, NM that is located in the 88435 zip code.
-New Mexico Behavioral Health Institute Community Based Services provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential substance use treatment.
-It provides anger management, cognitive behavioral therapy and motivational incentives.
+New Mexico Behavioral Health Institute Community Based Services is a residential treatment facility in Santa Rosa, New Mexico that is located in the 88435 zip code.
+New Mexico Behavioral Health Institute Community Based Services offers residential treatment for substance use and inpatient treatment for co-occurring mental health and substance use disorders.
+It offers relapse prevention, counseling for trauma victims and motivational incentives.

 Address: 801 4th Street, Santa Rosa, NM 88435 in Guadalupe County